 Pro Tip: Download offline maps before leaving the highway.
 GPS signals fail deep in the valley, and the final 9 miles (15 km) involve narrow mountain roads with blind curves.

-How to get to the Paiva Walkways
+How do you get to the Paiva Walkways?

 Driving from Porto (recommended)